jdamore/carre-magique/README.md

 ###Prerequisites
 ```
-	MacOsx
 	Git
-	Homebrew
 	An Internet Connection
 ```

 ###CLI

-Bootstrap command - will install Python3 and the required modules
+Bootstrap command for MacOSX - will install Python3 and the required modules
 ```
 	./bin/bootsrap
 ```